High-grade gliomas are tumors that form in the brain or spinal cord. They tend to grow rapidly and are often hard to treat.

 Signs and symptoms of high-grade glioma may include:

 Most pediatric high-grade gliomas happen randomly, but some factors may increase the risk.
-However, these factors are rare, and most children with high-grade glioma do not have any of them.
+However, these factors are rare, and most children with high-grade glioma do not have any risk factors.

 Certain inherited conditions can make a child more likely to develop brain tumors, including high-grade gliomas.
 These conditions include: